FarmData2/FarmData2/docs/contributing/entry-points.md

 The [Tour of an Entry Point](#tour-of-an-entry-point) section describes the new entry point template in detail.

+### Implementing Entry Point Functionality

+The functionality of the entry point template is customized to its intended purpose by adding components to the page in the `App.vue` file and implementing the `submitForm` function in the `lib.js` file.

+The [Tour of an Entry Point](#tour-of-an-entry-point) section provides more detail and examples of how to customize the entry point template.

 ### Watching a Module

 When the code associated with an entry point is changed, the module containing it must be rebuilt before the changes will appear in farmOS.

-A module can be _watched_, which will cause it to be rebuilt any time changes are made to any of the files that it uses.
+Most commonly you will want to _watch_ the module on which you are working.
+Watching the module causes it to be rebuilt any time changes are made to any of the files that it uses.
 To watch a module, open a new terminal and use the appropriate command for the module you want to watch:

 - `npm run watch:fd2`
 - `npm run watch:examples`